jcerda1994/Proyecto_final_1/README.md

 <img width="605" alt="Captura de Pantalla 2023-03-16 a la(s) 12 10 18" src="https://user-images.githubusercontent.com/72363865/225713238-2f0b418f-2890-4aef-b000-a3085fcbfb3c.png">

-We concluded that our model was succesfull given the R-squared is close to 1 (0.958) and our indpendent variables have a p-value close to 0, so we reject the null hypothesis that the independent variables explain with certain the independent variable.
+We concluded that our model was succesfull and accurate given the R-squared is close to 1 (0.958) and our indpendent variables have a p-value close to 0, so we reject the null hypothesis that the independent variables explain with certain the independent variable.

 ## Resources